 Senior Capstone Design

-Year-long industry-sponsored senior design sequence with emphasis on professional practice, engineering character, and authentic assessment.
+Year-long industry-sponsored senior design sequence walking teams through the full design-build arc: needs analysis, concept selection, preliminary and critical design reviews, fabrication, verification testing, and final delivery.
+Emphasis on professional practice, engineering character, and authentic assessment.

 * Course developed or co-developed by instructor